 - The data subject has objected to processing pursuant to Article 21 (1) GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the above-mentioned reasons applies and a data subject wishes to have the personal data stored by STP Informationstechnologie AG restricted, the data subject may contact an employee of the data controller at any time.
-The STP Informationstechnologie AG employee will arrange for the restriction of processing.
+If one of the above-mentioned reasons applies and a data subject wishes to have the personal data stored by STP Informationstechnologie GmbH restricted, the data subject may contact an employee of the data controller at any time.
+The STP Informationstechnologie GmbH employee will arrange for the restriction of processing.

 f) Right to data portability